Coleton01/CS1415/README.md

-# CS1415
+CS Python- college course
-A collection of work used to complete Lake Superior College Intro to programming course.
+A collection of work used to complete Lake Superior College Python programming course